MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/07-Ex2-introduction-enhance-resolution-exercise.md

+---
+lab:
+  title: 'Exercise 2: Enhance the resolution quality of customer service cases using
+    Microsoft 365 Copilot'
+  description: Delivering high‑quality customer service resolutions requires more
+    than troubleshooting—it requires empathy, clarity, and consistency in every interaction.
+    Microsoft 365 Copilot helps Customer Service teams elevate the quality of their customer engagements by enabling them to communicate more clearly, solve problems more completely, and maintain professional standards across every touchpoint.
+  duration: 12 minutes
+  level: 100
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
+---

 # Exercise 2: Enhance the resolution quality of customer service cases using Microsoft 365 Copilot
 ---
 Delivering high‑quality customer service resolutions requires more than troubleshooting—it requires empathy, clarity, and consistency in every interaction.
 Microsoft 365 Copilot helps Customer Service teams elevate the quality of their customer engagements by enabling them to communicate more clearly, solve problems more completely, and maintain professional standards across every touchpoint.